Canyon Del Rey Boulevard (SR 218) Corridor Study

 - Take the Survey

-- Did you take pictures during the tour?
-Upload them via consultant Kimley-Horn’s website by clicking here
+- Upload pictures of issue areas via consultant Kimley-Horn’s website by clicking here

 Materials from the 4/7 Bus/Walk tour:

 If you were unable to attend, you can add your comments on improvements that are needed on Canyon Del Rey by using the Wikimap tool.
 You can also send us pictures of areas along Canyon Del Rey that you think need improvements.

 Pinpoint locations for improvements on the Wikimap below:

 *for detailed instructions, see “About & Help” in the map menu bar below

 1) DRAW your current walking/biking routes or routes that you would walk/bicycle if improvements were made by clicking “Routes”